 - 1 lb chicken breast cutlets

-- 3 tsp jerk seasoning (see recipe below)
+- 3 tsp jerk seasoning see recipe in our Notes below

 - 8 crisp romaine leaves or Napa cabbage leaves